 Founded by Martin Eriksson in 2010, ProductTank has become the largest community of product managers in the world.
 Its meetups bring together product managers to share their experience.
 Join the Slack community.

 ProductTank Lagos was started by Khadija Abu, Product Manager at Paystack.
-The community an opportunity for Nigerians to exchange ideas and experiences about the nitty-gritty of product management.
+The community provides an opportunity for Nigerians to exchange ideas and experiences about the nitty-gritty of product management.
 Join the community so that you don't miss the next meetup.

 21. Product School Lagos